lctrcl/crwg/README.md

 A lot of users use their first names as the password.
 Password 'k.,jdm' can be interpreted as a word 'love' or female name 'Lyubov'.

 The password 'спрашивай' is the name of service (sprashivai.ru) was the most popular of all services - 1634.
 For example, password 'zyltrc' (yandex) was used 80 times, 'zyltrche' (yandex.ru) - 3, 'vtqkhe' (mail.ru) - 4
-Surprisingly, password 'drjynfrnt' (vkontakte), popular Russian social service, was used 766 times.
+Surprisingly, password 'drjynfrnt' (vkontakte), popular Russian social service, was used 766 times but was not in the scope of leaked passwords.

 Let's take Russian names dictionary and look at top-20 names: